-MaryLou Driedger is a former teacher, a freelance writer, mother, grandmother, marriage partner, world traveler, avid cycler, and book lover.
-She started this blog when she retired and moved back to Winnipeg after living in Hong Kong for six years.
-Since then she has worked at the Winnipeg Art Gallery and for the University of Winnipeg but both of those jobs ended with the COVID-19 pandemic.
+MaryLou Driedger is a freelance writer, mother, grandmother, former elementary and high school teacher, marriage partner, world traveler, cycler, walker and book lover.
+She started her blog What Next when she retired and moved back to Winnipeg after living and teaching in Hong Kong for six years.
+Since then she has been employed at the Winnipeg Art Gallery as a guide and at the University of Winnipeg as a mentor for education students.

-MaryLou began a journey to become a children’s writer in 2012 and in 2021 her first novel Lost on the Prairie was published by Heritage House Publishing.
-MaryLou is the librarian at her church, serves on the Friends of the Winnipeg Public Library Board, is a regular speaker at various events, and volunteers at a Thrift Store.
-She has been a newspaper columnist for The Carillon regional newspaper since 1985 and hundreds of her freelance pieces have been published in magazines, newspapers, anthologies, books, journals, travel guides, institutional histories, and curriculums.
-She has written the script and lyrics for a musical.
+MaryLou began a journey to become a children’s writer in 2012 and in 2021 her first novel Lost on the Prairie was published by Heritage House.
+MaryLou is the librarian at her church, serves on the Friends of the Winnipeg Public Library Board, volunteers at a Thrift Store and is a regular speaker at workshops, conferences and in churches.
+A columnist for The Carillon regional newspaper since 1985, she also served as a Winnipeg Free Press columnist for three years.
+Hundreds of her freelance pieces have been published in magazines, newspapers, anthologies, books, journals, travel guides, institutional histories, and curriculums.

 MaryLou can be contacted at email@example.com